-This easy keto caesar dressing recipe is the perfect compliment to your keto caesar salad.
+This easy keto Caesar dressing recipe is the perfect compliment to your Caesar salad.
 This recipe uses ingredients you probably have on hand and takes minutes to prepare.
 Give it a try next time you need a quick and easy keto dressing.

-1. My easy caesar dressing is ready in just 10 minutes, requires only 7 ingredients and it's without any preservatives.
+1. Ready in just 10 minutes, requires only 7 ingredients and no preservatives.

 2. The flavor is incredible.
 The zestiness of the lemon combined with the salty anchovies, fresh garlic and parmesan are a real mouth party.

 3. So many uses.
 We love it as a dip, over vegetables and as a spread on burgers and sandwiches.
 And of course, in my keto Caesar salad!

 Caesar salad is a popular meal amongst people who follow a keto diet.
 As long as you replace the croutons with gluten-free keto croutons (and stick to clean oils and no added sugar in the dressing itself), you can call any Caesar salad a low carb Caesar salad.

 However, I have a hard time enjoying Caesar salad in a restaurant these days.
 Because every time I'm left thinking - my Caesar salad recipe at home tastes better.